 The Fourth Vestibular Physiotherapy Session

 This session was the same as the previous one.
-I was asked to do the cooldown session this time, but I don’t do the cooldown stuff at the end as it features a lot of grounding techniques, which can cause me to have a psychotic episode (My Anxiety Disorders Vs Mindfulness).
+I was asked to do the cooldown session this time, but I don’t do the cooldown stuff at the end as it features a lot of grounding techniques, which can cause me to have a psychotic episode (Mindfulness And Its Downsides: My Anxiety Disorders Vs Mindfulness).

 The Fifth, And Final, Session

-Due to the covonavirus, my vestibular physiotherapy treatments were ended a session early.
+Due to the coronavirus, my vestibular physiotherapy treatments were ended a session early.
 The place was empty when I came in for my session, it was a weird experience.
-Normally there’s always at least 2-3 other people there when I am.
+Normally there are always at least 2-3 other people there when I am.

 This was made worse, when I found out the following day that a person in my building (house of multiple occupancy) was told to self-isolate two days before when they fell ill (Coronavirus, Self-Isolation, And The Selfishness Of Others), but hadn’t bothered to follow any of the basic hygiene and self-isolating protocols.
 What a selfish person.
 I could have unintentionally spread it to that hospital because of that one person’s selfishness.

 Anyway, my treatment was ending on session five instead of six.
 Instead, I was given home exercises to do for the next six months, and we went through those exercises in this session, trying to adapt them to my home situation (space issues).